View Document Text

 Investment advice consists of securities allocation strategies and

-maintains accounts for clients under an Investment Advisory Services
+and maintain accounts for clients under an Investment Advisory Services

 Agreement.

-presentations by means of performance and risk analysis.
+presentation by means of performance and risk analysis.
 Periodic portfolio

 reviews are communicated to clients as reminders of specific courses of